wedesoft/www.wedesoft.de/_posts/2025-05-31-flight-model-physics-simulation.md

 ![sfsim space flight simulator screenshot](/pics/flight.jpg)

+**this article is currently a work in progress**

+This is an informational post on how to simulate a Venturestar style single-stage-to-orbit space craft.
+My dad is an experienced aerodynamics engineer and I asked him to help with making the aerodynamics of my space flight simulator realistic to some extent.
+The information in this post is a write-up of relevant formulas and approximate data he obtained from numerical simulation and estimates from aerodynamics knowledge.

-The dynamic pressure depends on air density and speed:
+The dynamic pressure *q* depends on air density *ρ* and speed *V*:
 {% latex usepackages=amsmath %}
 $q = \cfrac{1}{2}\,\rho\,V^2$
 {% endlatex %}